-In order to make this manual more readable we have adopted some notational conventions used throughout this manual:
+In order to make this manual more readable we have adopted some notational conventions.
+These are used throughout this manual and all other Gamry Instruments manuals:

 - Numbered lists.
 A numbered list is reserved for step-by-step procedures, with the steps always performed sequentially. - Bulleted list.
 The items in a bulleted list, such as this one, are grouped together because they represent similar items.
 The order of items in the list is not critical. - File names and folders.
-Inside paragraphs, references to computer files and Windows folders are capitalized, for example: C:\MYGAMRYDATA\CV.DTA and GAMRY.INI.
+Inside paragraphs, references to computer files and Windows folders are capitalized and placed within quotes, for example: "C:\MYGAMRYDATA\CV.DTA" and "GAMRY.INI".

-The term Interface 1010 is generally written in place of the more correct but awkward term Interface 1010 Potentiostat/Galvanostat/ZRA.
+The term Interface 1000 is generally written in place of the more correct but awkward term Interface 1000 Potentiostat/Galvanostat/ZRA.

-Chapter 3: Installation
+Chapter 3 : Installation

-This chapter of the Gamry Instruments Inc. Interface 1010 Operator's Manual covers normal installation of the Interface 1010.
-We assume the Interface 1010 is installed as part of a Gamry Framework-based electrochemical measurement system containing a Microsoft Windows®-compatible computer.
+This chapter of the Gamry Instruments Inc. Interface 1000 Operator's Manual covers normal installation of the Interface 1000.
+We assume the Interface 1000 is installed as part of a Gamry Framework-based electrochemical measurement system containing a Microsoft Windows®-compatible computer.

-Figure 3-1 Front View of an Interface 1010
+Figure 3 - 1 Front View of an Interface 1000